Skip to main content

 Cri-du-chat Syndrome

 Cri-du-chat syndrome is a genetic disorder caused by a deletion of a portion of chromosome 5, specifically at the 5p15.2 region.
-This condition is characterized by distinctive features, including a high-pitched cry resembling a cat, developmental delays, and various physical anomalies.
-Understanding this syndrome is crucial for interpreting the karyotype results and assessing the potential genetic contributions from the parents.
+This condition is characterized by distinctive features, including a high-pitched cry resembling that of a cat, developmental delays, and various physical anomalies.
+Understanding this syndrome is crucial for interpreting the karyotype results and assessing the genetic implications for the parents and child.

 Recommended video: